Skip Navigation

 • Tooth pain or swelling

-• Urgent dental evaluations
+• Urgent dental questions before weekends or holidays

-• Prescriptions for dental infections (when needed)
+• Prescriptions for dental infections, when needed and safe

 How Teledental Works

 Our Teledental process is simple and designed to get you the right care fast — either at home or at the health center if needed.
+Learn how to Prepare for your Teledental appointment(opens in a new tab).

 Read about Oral Health: An Important Part of a Child’s Wellness.